Pix-xiP/pixconfig/Toolset.md

 Pacman standin for AUR with features, written in Rust
 - `brew` (All)
 General purpose but slower package manager written in Ruby
+- `nix`
+Prebuilt, precached, declarative consistent packages.
+- - `home-manager`
+  A sub extennsion to nix, to further declare you packages.

 ### Version Control:
 - `lazygit`